umairx25/CSC207-Project/README.md

      - Copy the **Web API Key** and store it in the `.env` file under `WEB_API_KEY` (explained below).
    - Go to **Service Accounts** -> **Generate New Private Key**:
      - Download the JSON file and rename it as `config.json`.
-     - Place this file in the project directory under the project directory.
+     - Place this file in the project directory.

 #### 2. **Polygon API Key**
    - Visit [Polygon.io](https://polygon.io/) and sign up for an account.